 Students who do not register by the course selection deadline, and do not request a LOA, will be withdrawn from Engineering and the University for zero enrollment after the course selection deadline for that term.
 Please note that the summer term is optional.

 Maximum enrollment for a master’s program is 4 course units per semester.
-A petition and satisfactory GPA (3.70 minimum) is required in order to take more than 4 course units in one semester.
-Tuition is charged each semester per course unit.
+A petition and satisfactory GPA (3.70 minimum) is required to take more than 4 course units in one semester.
+Tuition and fees are charged each semester per course unit.

-Engineering Online students may take 1-4 courses each semester.
-The number of courses a student takes defines whether they are part-time or full-time for that semester.
+Engineering Online students may take between 0.5 and 4 course units each semester.
+The number of course units students take defines whether they are part-time or full-time for that semester.
 Full-time status is 3.0 course units or higher and part-time status is 2.99 course units and below.

-Note: In order to be considered for federal financial aid, a student must be enrolled at least “half-time” which is two or more course units per semester for Engineering Online students.
+Note: In order to be considered for federal financial aid, a student must be enrolled in a degree-granting program at least “half-time,” which is two or more course units per semester for Engineering Online students.

-The course instructor has full discretion with regards to assignment and course grading policies.
+The course instructor has full discretion with regard to assignment and course grading policies.
 Please see the individual course syllabi for details.

 Upon completion of the course, please note that grades posted in the online course gradebook are not the final grades for the course.
-Final grade will be published in Penn InTouch* (*Path@Penn starting in Summer 2022).
+Final grade will be published in Path@Penn.

 The GPA scale for Penn Engineering is as follows: | |||||||||||